varnish/varnish-wiki/source/content/tutorials/varnish/varnish_ubuntu.rst

 This should display any error messages.

-Step 7: The Management Interface
+Step 7: The management interface
 --------------------------------

 Varnish has a command line interface (CLI) to control any Varnish instance.
 It can be used to: